zenorocha/liferay-learn/docs/commerce/2.x/en/store-administration/configuring-shipping-methods/using-the-fedex-shipping-method.md

-# Using FedEx as a Carrier Method
+# Using the FedEx Shipping Method

 > Subscribers